List of immigration raids and arrests in the second Trump presidency: April

-On April 1 early in the morning, ICE raided a child's birthday party in Texas, arresting 47 people, including nine children.
+In the early morning of April 1, ICE raided a child's birthday party in Texas, arresting 47 people, including nine children.
 Agents attacked families at the party with flash bang grenades.
 Despite government claims that the party was a Tren de Aragua meeting, a Texas Tribune investigation uncovered that none of the people arrested had gang ties or any criminal record.

-On April 15, a Danish-born Mississippian welding foreman and father of four was detained during a citizenship hearing in Memphis, Tennessee.
+On April 15, a Danish-born Mississippian welding foreman and father of four named Kasper Eriksen was detained during a citizenship hearing in Memphis, Tennessee.
 He had no criminal record and had been living in the United States since 2009, but was detained for neglecting to fill out Form I-751 in 2015.
+Eriksen has had a green card since 2013.
 He is held at the GEO Group-run LaSalle Detention Center in Louisiana and faces deportation.

-On April 16, Juan Carlos Lopez-Gomez, a 20 year old American citizen who speaks an indigenous language and is not fluent in English or Spanish, was arrested by Florida Highway Patrol on his way to work in Tallahassee when the car he was riding in was pulled over for speeding.
-He was charged with being an “unauthorized alien” in Florida and was released after spending a night in jail upon a hold request by ICE until a judge verified his birth certificate.
+On April 16, Juan Carlos Lopez-Gomez, a 20-year-old American citizen who speaks an indigenous language and is not fluent in English or Spanish, was arrested by Florida Highway Patrol on his way to work in Tallahassee when the car he was riding in was pulled over for speeding.
+He was charged with being an "unauthorized alien" in Florida and was released after spending a night in jail upon a hold request by ICE until a judge verified his birth certificate.
 He was arrested with two men under a Florida law that took effect in February and was still blocked by a federal judge at the time of the arrest.

 On April 23, Rosmery Alvarado, a Guatemalan immigrant married to a recently naturalized U.S. citizen, was detained after arriving at a U.S. Citizenship and Immigration Services (USCIS) field office for what she was led to believe was the first step in her residency process.
 The family was then told that she would be deported within a few days.
 The family was also told that Alvarado had a deportation order from failing to appear in court when she was a youth in the 2000s, and that a new deportation order was issued the morning of her arrest.
-It was also reported that Alvarado has injured her husband in a domestic altercation a few years earlier, but the charges had been dropped and it remains unclear whether this was in any way connected to the arrest.
+It was also reported that Alvarado had faced domestic violence charges in 2017 and 2019, but the cases were both dismissed, and it remains unclear whether this was in any way connected to the arrest.

 On April 22, CBP arrested eight migrant dairy workers in Berkshire, Vermont.
 Three were later deported to Mexico.

-On April 24, immigration agents raided a family's home in Oklahoma City and seized the residents' belongings, including laptops, phones, and cash, despite them being US citizens who were not the targets of the warrant issued for the home.
+On April 24, immigration agents raided a family's home in Oklahoma City and seized the residents' belongings, including laptops, phones, and cash, despite them being U.S. citizens who were not the targets of the warrant issued for the home.
 Assistant DHS secretary Trisha McLaughlin defended the raid, saying it was "ultimately a successful operation."

-On April 28, ICE raided a nightclub in Colorado Springs, detaining more than 100 people.
-As of 8 May, 18 had been removed from the United States, while 86 remained in ICE custody.
+On April 27, ICE raided a nightclub in Colorado Springs, detaining more than 100 people.
+As of May 8, 18 had been removed from the United States, while 86 remained in ICE custody.